-All businesses doing arboricultural work within the City must have a current business license with the City, and at least one staff member who is an ISA Certified Arborist.
-The Certified Arborist must be on site for the duration of any arboricultural work being performed and is responsible for certifying that all arboricultural work is performed in accordance with ISA Best Management Practices.
+All businesses doing arboricultural work within the City must have paid the Milwaukie business tax or have a current business license with the Metropolitan Service District.
+A Certified Arborist must be on site for the duration of any arboricultural work being performed on a public tree or street tree and is responsible for certifying that all arboricultural work is performed in accordance with ISA Best Management Practices.